trixi-framework/Trixi.jl/docs/src/performance.md

 are included, however, thus make sure that you disable everything you do *not* want to be measured (such as I/O callbacks, visualization etc.).

+!!! note "Performance index and adaptive mesh refinement"
+    Currently it is not possible to compute a meaningful PID for a simulation with arbitrary adaptive mesh refinement, since this would require to explicitly keep track of the number of DOF updates due to the mesh size changing repeatedly.
+The only way to do this at the moment is by setting the analysis interval to the same value as the AMR interval.

 ### Local, `rhs!`-only PID
 The *local, `rhs!`-only PID* is computed as
 ```math